FarmasiaVR/farmasia-vr/Docs/buid.md

-# Making and releasing a buid to Meta Store
+# Making and releasing a build to Meta Store

 ## Unity